| |

 Can law enforcement access the range?

 We work with local, regional and federal law enforcement agencies as well as private firms who need private range time for training or qualification opportunities.
-Agencies find that we are very easy to work with and provide services not offered by other ranges.
-A few agencies using English Pit Shooting Range include:
+Agencies find that we are very easy to work with and provide services sometimes not offered by other ranges.

 Interested organizations should contact us to open dialog.